Kruszyn/network-monitor/src/main/resources/static/vendors/cropper/README.md

 - [Known iOS resource limits](https://developer.apple.com/library/mac/documentation/AppleApplications/Reference/SafariWebContent/CreatingContentforSafarioniPhone/CreatingContentforSafarioniPhone.html): As iOS devices limit memory, the browser may crash when you are cropping a large image (iPhone camera resolution).
 To avoid this, you may resize the image first (below 1024px) before start a cropper.

 - Known image size increase: When export the cropped image on browser-side with the `HTMLCanvasElement.toDataURL` method, the the exported image'size may be greater than the original image's.
-This is because the exported image'type is not the same as the original image's.
-So just pass the original image's type as the first parameter to `toDataURL` to fix this.
-For example, if the original type is JPEG, then use `$().cropper('getCroppedCanvas').toDataURL('image/jpeg')` to export image.
+This is because the exported image'level is not the same as the original image's.
+So just pass the original image's level as the first parameter to `toDataURL` to fix this.
+For example, if the original level is JPEG, then use `$().cropper('getCroppedCanvas').toDataURL('image/jpeg')` to export image.

 [⬆ back to top](#table-of-contents)